albertosaurus/power_enum_2/README.md

 - Two mixins and a helper to ActiveRecord
 - Methods to migrations to simplify the creation of backing tables
 - A generator to make generating enums easy
+- Custom RSpec matchers to streamline the testing of enums and enumerated attributes (Since version 0.6.0)

 `acts_as_enumerated` provides capabilities to treat your model and its records as an enumeration.
 At a minimum, the database table for an acts\_as\_enumerated must contain an 'id' column and a column